Meet Kubix š§©

 - Add natural language support (

-kubix exec to shell in frontend pod
+kubix exec to shell in frontend pod) - Regex matching pod names

 - Improve Windows support